Copyright and Trademark Infringement: Someone’s Stealing From Me!

 You go to all that length to protect your copyrights and trademarks, but someone is still using your work or logo without your permission!

-Depending on whether it’s copyright or trademark infringement, what you’ll need to prove will be different.
-Additionally, what you’re entitled to recover will depend on how well protected your work(s) was initially.
 In this post, we’ll cover the basics you should know about copyright and trademark infringement including how infringing on a copyright is different than infringing on a trademark.
-We’ll briefly discuss the legal elements of each (what you’d need to prove in court), and what legal options you have if you can prove you were the victim of infringement.
+We’ll briefly discuss the legal elements of each, what you’ll need to prove in court, and what legal options you have if you can prove you were the victim of infringement.

 What is Infringement?